LTLA/BiocWorkflow2015/converted/workflow.md

 The NB dispersion trend is visualized in Figure 5 as the biological coefficient of variation (BCV), i.e., the square root of the NB dispersion.
 A trend that decreases to a plateau with increasing abundance is typical of many analyses, including those of RNA-seq and ChIP-seq data.
-Note that only the trended dispersion will be used here -- the common and tagwise values are only shown for diagnostic purposes.
+Note that only the trended dispersion will be used in the downstream steps -- the common and tagwise values are only shown for diagnostic purposes.
+Specifically, the common BCV provides an overall measure of the variability in the data set, averaged across all windows.
+Data sets with common BCVs ranging from 10 to 20% are considered to have low variability, i.e., counts are highly reproducible.
+The tagwise BCVs should also be dispersed above and below the fitted trend, indicating that the fit was successful.

 ```r